Privacy Policy

 9.2 Storage and processing

-The storage period depends on the purposes of the processing and the statutory retention obligations (see Section 12 of this privacy policy).
+The storage period depends on the purposes of the processing and the statutory retention obligations (see Section 12 of this Privacy Policy).

-9.3 Principle: No disclosure without legal basis
+9.3 Principle: No disclosure without a legal basis

 Personal data will only be disclosed to third parties if: